• Home

 wind chime made from plastic lids

-Totally fun!
-Hope you liked it.
+This recycled plastic lid windchime was a lot of fun to make, and I hope you like it too.
 Mine is hanging outside, and the lids will fade from exposure to the sun.
-It’s still a really fun way to recycle!
+It’s still a great way to recycle!

 Make a wind chime from recycled plastic lids!
 Full step by step tutorial with printable instructions from Crafts by Amanda!